 Before we get into a specific discussion on techniques you can use to reduce stress, let’s talk about an important fact: low levels of stress contribute to memory formation both on a neurobiological level (we can visualize increased synaptic connectivity in brain regions associated with memory consolidation) and on a practical level (we can see better results from students who memorize in the context of low-levels stressors)., Importantly, higher levels of stress actively detract from memory formation.

 We’ve also seen that surface-level learning is often associated with fear-based motivation: “I can’t score low on this test or I’ll fail!”
 Deeper learning is more often associated with intrinsic motivation and a desire to learn the material rather than a fear of not learning it.
 Medical students skew strongly towards surface learning, which is detrimental to their knowledge.

 What does this mean for you?
 Well, there are few practical changes to your studying that we recommend you make because of these data because let’s be honest, most of us are stressed out enough while we’re studying that we don’t need to add any more in the interest of improving memory.
-I’ve used all of the following techniques with my students at some point in time.
+I’ve used all of the following techniques with my students at some point in time to help coach them through test anxiety in medical school.
 Everyone will resonate more with some techniques than with others, so it’s worth trying a number of them out until you find what works for you: